petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-content-authoring-and-management/creating-claritys-web-content.md

 1. Click *AI Creator*.

-1. Enter the API key provided for this training.
+1. Enter your API key.

-   **Note**: This key is temporary.
+   **Note**: Bootcamp participants are provided a temporary key.

 1. Ensure *Enable ChatGPT to Create Content* is checked.